Misspecification and Unreliable Interpretations in Psychology and Social Science

 \subsection{Challenges, Assumptions, and Limitations of Causal Modeling}

-It is worth emphasizing that, with only naive multiple linear regression models, we were unable to acquire a meaningful effect size estimate for non-trivial data generating process.
+Using only naive multiple linear regression models, we were unable to acquire a meaningful effect size estimate for non-trivial data generating process.
 Indeed, we used a relatively simplistic synthetic simulation to demonstrate that multiple linear regression yields meaningless estimates, but in real-world applications the graph may actually be significantly more complex which makes it extremely challenging to correctly specify the structure of the c-DAG, and therefore to use techniques such as backdoor adjustment.

 More generally, it is extremely difficult to obtain reliable effect size estimates from observational data concerning complex real-world social phenomena using these techniques.
-Indeed, the infamous `crud' factor, which describes the fact that ``everything [in social science] correlates to some extent with everything else'' makes causal inference in social science and psychology particularly challenging \citep{Meehl1990, Orben2020}.\footnote{The crud factor also results in an abundance of meaningless statistical significance, owing to the fact that null-effects are practically non-existent in social phenomena \citep{Meehl1990}.} One challenge relates to the identification of suitable backdoor adjustment variables, as well as other structural entities such as colliders, mediators, instrumental variables, proxy variables etc. in order to facilitate the \textit{identification} of the causal effect using the observed data (for techniques, see e.g., \citealt{Cinelli2020, Rubin2005, Imbens2015, Angrist2001, Pearl2009, Wang2019b, Damou2019}).
-Another challenge relates to the fact that social scientists are often concerned with the study of complex social systems with dynamic interdependencies.
+Indeed, \citet{Neal2020} provides a particularly extreme example where the naive approach yields as much as $407\%$ error in an effect size estimate.
+The infamous `crud' factor \citep{Orben2020, Meehl1990} that describes the way that ``everything [in social science] correlates to some extent with everything else'' also makes causal inference in social science and psychology particularly challenging.\footnote{See \citet{Orben2020} for a discussion of different definitions and origins of `crud'.
+We refer, in particular, to Lykken's definition that considers crud to be the result of complex, multivariate interactions associated with psychological and social phenomena \citep{Lykken1968}.} This relates to the fact that social scientists are often concerned with the study of complex social systems with dynamic, multivariate interdependencies.
 Such systems may not exhibit readily identifiable cause and effect pairs \citep{Blossfeld2009}.
+As such, researchers are faced with the challenge of identifying suitable backdoor adjustment variables, as well as other structural entities such as colliders, mediators, instrumental variables, proxy variables etc. in order to facilitate the \textit{identification} of the causal effect using the observed data (for techniques, see \textit{e.g.}, \cite{Cinelli2020, Rubin2005, Imbens2015, Angrist2001, Pearl2009, Wang2019b, Damou2019}).